| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 drinking poison) we can discern that “Faith Promise” is wrong – no matter how

-well-intentioned it may be: It asks pewsters to “promise” to put into the
+well-intentioned it may be: It asks pewsters to

-collection plate an amount of money above
+“promise” to put into the collection plate an amount of money above that which they think they can

-that which they think they can afford, an amount that is in addition to what they already give as their tithes (10% of their
+to what they already give as their tithes (10% of their incomes) and offerings

-incomes) and offerings (missionary support drives, building funds, etc.)…and
+(missionary support drives, building funds, etc.)…and then by “faith” they are

-then by “faith” they are to “trust” God to supply their needs so they can live
+to “trust” God to supply their needs so they can live up to their promise to

-up to their promise to the church.
-In other words, they should tempt God by
+the church.
+In other words, they should tempt God by putting Him on the spot,

-putting Him on the spot, as demonstrated by this prayer: “Lord, in the past
+as demonstrated by this prayer: “Lord, in the past I’ve never tried to force

-I’ve never tried to force You to submit to what I want You to do
+You to submit to what I want You to do by expecting

-I can afford by committing to Faith Promise.
+by committing to Faith Promise.
 Well, Sir, actually I’ve put You

 into debt, because You are supposed to live up to my commitment.

-Don’t let me down; don’t disappoint me, my pastor, and my fellow pewsters:
+Don’t let me down; don’t disappoint me, my pastor, and my fellow pewsters: Bless me for putting You into this debt, and honor

-You for it in Jesus’ name.
+any other “faith commitments” that I might decide to burden You with.
+If You do that, I’ll thank You for it in Jesus’ name.
 If You don’t, I won’t thank You.”
-(That last is a
+(That last is a not-so-subtle

-not-so-subtle commentary on the way some people end their prayers.)
+commentary on the way some people end their prayers.)

 All of this shows how important it is for us to